nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 Tips:

 - Do not forage any Beach forageables.
-We need the free inventory slots for other forageables.
-We will collect them on subsequent days.
+You need the free inventory slots for other forageables.
+You will collect them on subsequent days.

 Instructions: